temporalio/sdk-ruby/README.md

 `Temporalio::Workflow::Future` can be used for running things in the background or concurrently.
 This is basically a safe wrapper around `Fiber.schedule` for starting and `Workflow.wait_condition` for waiting.

-Nothing uses futures by default but they work with all workflow code/constructs.
+Nothing uses futures by default, but they work with all workflow code/constructs.
 For instance, to run 3 activities and wait for them all to complete, something like this can be written:

 ```ruby